Quest for the perfect mapo tofu!

 +

 Hits all those comfort food notes.
 Greasy, sweet, salty, savory, texturally interesting, and absolutely numbing and spicy.
 Just… yes.
-I used some extra chili oil from last month’s batch of dan dan noodles (dandanmian), and a ton of Sichuan peppercorns toasted and ground, although nowhere near the teaspoon called for in the recipe.
+I used some extra chili oil from last month’s batch of dan dan noodles (dandanmian), and a ton of Sichuan peppercorns toasted and ground.

-A comment on the Epi review recommends iron chef Chen‘s recipe as slightly more authentic and less sweet.
-Since I used half my oyster sauce on this recipe, I’ll definitely try it.
+A comment on the Epi review recommends iron chef Chen‘s recipe as slightly more authentic and less sweet.”

 +